misken/obflowsim/docs/devnotes/arch_design.rst

 discharge timing.

 TJW - The best way to model PP LOS, if you ask me, is this:  -  patient arrives on PP whenever they get there on the first PP day  -
   LOS in days is best modeled by a distribution of 1, 2 or 3 days for vaginal or 2, 3, or 4 days for csec.
     -  on the discharged day, the discharge time is selected from the appropriate LOS distribution for time of day.
 It's the same no matter how many days the patient was on the PP unit.
 So, interestingly enough, arriving early in the AM at PP actually increases LOS.
 Arriving late, say 1800 or so, decreases overall PP LOS.
 If you want to shorten PP LOS, the best thing to do is schedule procedures later in the afternoon and move the patient to PP between 1800 and 2100 in the evening.

 TJW - Labor LOS
 is very dependent on labor type  -  spontaneous labor, vaginal birth/csec  -  augmented labor, vaginal birth/csec  -  induced labor, vaginal birth/csec    -  -  should be a variable 10,
 20, 30 and 40% of total birth vol    -  -
 the non-induced patient volume should be split evenly between spontaneous and augmented labor    -
 -  can have different probabilities for vag birth vs csec delivery for the three labor types aboveOf course, scheduled csec patients do not spend any time in labor.
 Rather, these patients go straight to the pre-op area.

 TJW -
 have a few very descriptive LOS distributions for each of the patient types noted in c aboveFor PP, there are only two patient types, vag birth and csec delivery.
 PP LOS is independent on anything that happened in labor except how did the baby come out.

 TJW - Mark, the big problem these days is the exploding induction rates.
 Induced patients have more than double the LDR LOS in labor.
 This is primarily one-on-one nursing and LDR room consuming for an additional 11 or 12 hours, on average.
 So, induced patients consume LDR rooms and csec patients consume PP rooms.
 Spontaneous labor, un-augmented labor, vaginal birth patients - the natural way
 - is far more efficient and frugal regarding resource consumption.
 Induced labor that results in a csec is the most expensive patient type on the planet.

+Dist fitting in Python - https://fitter.readthedocs.io/en/latest/

 Router design
 --------------